rifanid98/eureka-educate/README.md

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/rifanid98/eureka-educate/blob/master/LICENSE) file for details

-Thanks to [Daniel Saputra](https://www.linkedin.com/in/danielwetan/) for the readme layout.# eureka-educate
+Thanks to [Daniel Saputra](https://www.linkedin.com/in/danielwetan/) for the readme layout.
-# eureka-educate